Grihit/Face-Detection/README.md

 A Face Detection web app using JavaScript and Face Detection API

 ## How to run
-Download the extension Live Server from https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer and right click the index.html file in VS code and select Open with Live Server
+1. Download the extension Live Server from https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer
+2. Right click the index.html file in VS code
+3. Select Open with Live Server

 ## API used
 Face Detection API - https://github.com/justadudewhohacks/face-api.js